dleicht/BGS/README.md

 BGS - Dev branch

 This branch is used for rapid development!
+===

+grab this branch like so:
+git clone -b Dev git@github.com:dleicht/BGS.git

 You will not be able to build a .pnd out of this without changing the code.
 In order to run this invoke run.sh instead!
-===

 Backup Game Saves is a Python tool to enable automatic backup of saved games and save states from emulators working on the Open Pandora (Linux handheld).
 It also duplicates the backup file to a destination of your choice.

+Additions to the initial BGS by ekianjo (as of 08.15.14):
+---

+- cloud backup (google drive for now)
+- choice which games/emulators to backup
+- tar.bz2 instead of tar.gz
+- backup logging

 Supported Platforms
 -------------------